jinselove/DSCode/docs/source/note.rst

     #.
 Disadvantage
         *  easily overfitting (to fix this, need to set the minimum sample leaf or max tree depth;
-           no post pruning supported so far in sklearn);  can be unstable, i.e., little change in data could generate a totally different tree (to fix this, using ensemble method); decision at each node is local, cannot guarantee to find a globally optimal tree (can be fixed in an emsemble learner where the features and samples are randomly sampled with replacement); decision trees create biased trees if the target is imbalanced.
+           no post pruning supported so far in sklearn);
+        * can be unstable, i.e., little change in data could generate a totally different tree (to fix this, using ensemble method);
+        * decision at each node is local, cannot guarantee to find a globally optimal tree (can be fixed in an emsemble learner where the features and samples are randomly sampled with replacement); decision trees create biased trees if the target is imbalanced.
+        * High variance: decision trees usually have high variance, for example, **CART** (classification and regression trees.)

         * `advantages and disadvantages explained in sklearn`_
             .. _advantages and disadvantages explained in sklearn: http://scikit-learn.org/stable/modules/tree.html